RobertMcCarter/animal-ai/README.md

    * [Tkinter](https://docs.python.org/3/library/tk.html)

-I played around with and initially had very high hopes for [Kivy](https://kivy.org/) as a Python UI tool, but found the Kivy API to be poorly organized and shocking more difficult to use than plain old Tcl/TK with Tkinter.
+I played around with and initially had very high hopes for [Kivy](https://kivy.org/) as a Python UI tool, but found the Kivy API to be poorly organized and more difficult to use than plain old Tcl/TK with Tkinter.
 I had built the initial Tkinter tool in a few days, but really struggled to replicate the functionality with Kivy.
-This likely was due to my requirements to draw custom rectangles overlaid on the image - which didn't seem to work well with Kivy's higher-level component approach.
+This was likely due to my requirements to draw custom rectangles overlaid on the image - which didn't seem to work well with Kivy's higher-level component approach.
 But perhaps I just didn't give it enough time.